ASOB16018U Applied Case-Study Analysis

 - Type of assessment

-- Course participation under invigilationActive participation in the form of regular oral presentations or short written assignments.
+- Course participation under invigilationActive participation can consist of regular oral presentations, short written assignments among other things.

 - Exam registration requirements